egemenozyurek/egemenozyurek/README.md

 # 'Ello, mate! 👋 Welcome to me GitHub! 🚀

 ## 🧐 Who’s This Geezer?
 Oi oi!
-The name’s [Your Name], a right keen Data Science student, always on the hunt for new challenges an’ riddles to crack.
+The name’s Egemen, a right keen Data Science student in Dublin, Ireland, always on the hunt for new challenges an’ riddles to crack.
 Numbers?
 I talk to ‘em.
 Data?
 I make it sing.
 Python, R, SQL?
 Like a proper cuppa tea—can't start me day without ‘em!

 ## 🔥 What’s Cookin’?
 - Doin’ all sorts of fancy stats, machine learnin’ an’ AI magic.